rakannimer/pagination-and-sorting-with-aws-amplify/blog-post.md

 - A text input field with a submit button
 - A button at the top to load more messages

-###2. `/conversations`
+###2. `/channels`

 The user's dashboard route.
-A list of all the topics sorted by last update date in descending order (newest always at the top)
+A list of all the channels sorted by last update date in descending order (newest always at the top)

-Consists of a scroll view with a list of conversations with the latest message and a button and a text field to create new topic
+Consists of a scroll view with a list of channel with the latest message and a button and a text field to create new topic

 ###3. `/me`